Darksinga/EQClassic/README.md

 ### Known Issues

+- Some resolution issues when running eqgame through patchme rather than EQW.
 - NPCs will not spawn without the map files being present in the /maps/maps folder.
 - NPCs will not roam unless specified in the database their roam range, and nodes placed in game.
 - Players will have to use EQW.exe to connect.
 The patchme suffix will get you disconnected.